 From Chaos to Confidence: Navigating Rapid Scale

-It was a freezing December night in 2021 when I landed in Berlin.
-The streets were silent, the world was in lockdown, and I was stepping away from more than two decades of leadership at highly mature, industrial organizations companies shaped by decades of rigor, process, and stability.
+When I landed in Berlin in December 2021, I was stepping away from more than two decades in mature industrial organizations shaped by rigor, process, and stability.

-I was joining a fast-growing consumer technology company that had scaled at an extraordinary speed.
-When I asked my hiring manager, "Why me?",
+I was joining a fast-growing consumer technology company that had scaled at extraordinary speed.
+When I asked my hiring manager, "Why me?", the answer was direct:

 "We need someone who understands maturity, someone who can help us scale without breaking what already works."